MyTeachingSheets/MTS/SUPABASE_SETTINGS_MIGRATION.md

 ## Cascading Deletes

 All tables use `ON DELETE CASCADE`, which means:
-- Deleting a subject deletes all its frameworks, grades, and domains
+- Deleting a subject deletes all its frameworks, grades, and lessons
-- Deleting a framework deletes all its grades and domains
+- Deleting a framework deletes all its grades and lessons
-- Deleting a grade deletes all its domains
+- Deleting a grade deletes all its lessons

 ## Security